StateMapper/StateMapper/README.md

 Humanists, Activists, [Strategists, Wizards, Soldiers and Ambassadors](#contribute), Humans... together **we must create the tools of the 99%**.
 It only takes a handful of enthusiasts' efforts to highlight the deceits of History, and prevent further damage.

-StateMapper was born with the aim of being a reviewing and monitoring tool for all public data, an open and collaborative tool destined to **link citizens and anti-corruption professionals**, so that together we be real counter-powers.
+StateMapper was born with the aim of being a reviewing and monitoring tool for all public data, an open and collaborative tool destined to **link citizens and anti-corruption professionals**, so that together we be **real counter-powers**.
 StateMapper is a drop of water in a desert, and with everyone's contribution someday it will become an ocean.*

 <p align="right">
 	<a href="https://github.com/StateMapper/StateMapper/blob/master/documentation/manuals/MANIFEST-ES.md#top">Spanish version &rarr;</a>